ropensci/osmdata/README.md

 Usage
 -----

-The package currently downloads and converts points, lines, and polygons, with the three respective functions:
+The package currently downloads and converts points, lines, and polygons with the three respective functions:

 1.  `get_points (bbox, key, value, extra_pairs, ...)`

 2.  `get_lines (bbox, key, value, extra_pairs, ...)`

 3.  `get_polygons (bbox, key, value, extra_pairs, ...)`

-Points generally correspond to OSM nodes, and ways to OSM highways, with the exact case dependending on the specific `key-value` pairs passed to the [overpass](http://overpass-api.de/) API.
+which respectively return `sp::Spatial(Points/Lines/Polygons)DataFrame` objects.
+Points generally correspond to OSM nodes, and ways to OSM highways, but may be used for other purposes dependent on the specific `key-value` pairs passed to the [overpass](http://overpass-api.de/) API.

 Note that `get_polygons` does not yet have the capability to process OpenStreetMap `multipolygon` objects.